dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * github to keep us on track

 ???
-* we'll just follow a simple recipe for success
+* we'll just follow a simple recipe for success - weekly progress
 * never had a team not have a successful working project